Spannakin/WildGetaway/README.md

   * Verdict

   The navbar functions correctly meaning that the user can quickly find the contact information, in this section they can also use the form to directly contact the camp site with their query.
-  As such the user can qickly find contact information with the option of submitting a query on the site or using the phone number provided to call with any questions.
+  As such the user can quickly find contact information with the option of submitting a query on the site or using the phone number provided to call with any questions.

 ** User Story: I want to see review and testimonials for the site **